Mother changing her babies nappy

 No one is an instant expert at nappy changing - don’t worry there is plenty of opportunity to practice.
 Your baby may lie still, wiggle, kick and scream or do all three.
 The most important thing is to take note of the amount of wet and dirty nappies.

-Regardless of how you change a nappy, the most important thing is that your baby is:
+Regardless of how you change a nappy, the most important thing to pay attention to when changing nappies is that your baby is:

 • Having around six wet nappies;

-1. Changing surface: The floor or a table or bench at elbow height is a good place – there is less bending, crouching, and kneeling.
+1. Changing surface: The floor or a table or bench at elbow height is a good place for changing a nappy – there is less bending, crouching, and kneeling.
+Never leave your baby unattended on a change table.
 The floor is always a good option as your baby can never fall off.

 2. Keep a hand on the baby: Never turn your back on your baby when on the changing table.
 Keep one hand touching their body at all times – it will make both of you feel more secure.